radkesvat/WaterWall/ww/eventloop/README.md

 small optimization tweaks

-added small changes such as splice call support (not yet integrated into waterwall)
+added changes such as splice call support (not yet integrated into waterwall)

-changed loop buffer to ww/buffer_pool
+changed loop buffer to ww/buffer_pool and integrated thread local pools

-added hybridmutex(and used it instead of regular mutex) , Lsema (light weight semaphore), thread channels
+added hybridmutex and used it instead of regular mutex , Lsema (light weight semaphore), thread channels

 changed the use of localtime() to localtime_r() (helgrind no longer shouts)

+modified many parts of the source to support -pedantic compile flag, and other flags that we have enabled in ww.

+logging structure changed, it will no longer use macros ( compiler exensions )